 A. There is no international governing body which accredits TEFL courses.
 If a course claims accreditation then it most likely means that they have paid a yearly fee to a private, for-profit organization.
 Accreditation or no accreditation: it makes little difference to the school which you will be applying to for employment.
 Schools will only request that you have a TEFL certificate.
 It is generally unheard of for a school to ask whether your course was accredited or not.

 Q. Should I take my course online or onsite?

 A. This is really up to you and depends largely on your time restrictions and financial situation.
 Again, it is extremely unlikely if a school will ask whether your certificate was taken online or onsite.
-An onsite course will provide you with a hands-on teaching practice component – often teaching real students, although this isn’t always the norm.
-An online course, on the other hand, won’t usually provide you with this hands-on training so you will need to weigh up your time restrictions and finances and consider whether a 4-week onsite course would really be worth the extra expense for 20 or so teaching practice hours.
-Some people prefer onsite courses for this reason, but others prefer the flexibility and affordability of an online course.
-One thing to remember is that neither an onsite, nor online TEFL course, will prepare you 100% for a teaching English abroad classroom.
+An Onsite (residential) TEFL course will provide you with a hands-on teaching practice component – often teaching real students, although this isn’t always the norm.
+An Online TEFL course, on the other hand, won’t usually provide you with this hands-on training, so you will need to weigh up your time restrictions and finances, and consider whether a 4-week Onsite TEFL course would really be worth the extra expense for 20 or less teaching practice hours.
+Some people prefer Onsite TEFL courses for this reason, but others prefer the flexibility and affordability of an Online TEFL course.
+One thing to remember is that neither an Onsite, nor Online TEFL course, will prepare you 100% for a teaching English abroad classroom.
 So much teaching English overseas knowledge is learned on-the-job, once you begin your teaching English career.

 Q. Which course should I take?